intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/run_experiment.md

 Before running `memcached-sensitivity-profile` please ensure that
 * Cassandra is up and running on the Services node.
 * Snapteld is running on SUT.
-* Mutilate binary and `zeromq` library are installed on Service and Load Generator hosts.
+* Mutilate binary should be compiled on every host.
 * From SUT node, an user passed in `REMOTE_SSH_USER` flag can connect via ssh to other nodes using keys authorization.

 If everything is ready then simply launch: